Richard Nicolls: Career

 He commanded a royalist troop of horse (i.e., cavalry) during the English Civil War, and on the defeat of the king went into exile.
 Soon after the Restoration he became Groom of the Chamber to the Duke of York.

 Province of New York

-Through the influence of the Duke of York, in 1664 he was appointed on a commission with Sir Robert Carr (d.
-1667), George Cartwright, and Samuel Maverick, to conquer New Netherlands from the Dutch and to regulate the affairs of the New England colonies and settle disputes among them.
+Through the influence of the Duke of York, in 1664 Nicolls was appointed to a commission with Sir Robert Carr (d.
+1667), George Cartwright, and Samuel Maverick, to conquer New Netherlands from the Dutch and regulate the affairs of the New England colonies and settle disputes among them.
 The expedition set sail from Portsmouth on 25 May 1664, and arrived for the capture of New Amsterdam on 27 August 1664.
 New Amsterdam was surrendered to Nicolls on 8 September 1664.
 Under authority of a commission from the Duke (later King James) Nicolls assumed the position of deputy-governor of New Netherlands (New York).

 He made 74th Street, beginning at the East River, the southern border patent line (which was called the "Harlem Line") of the village of Nieuw Haarlem (later, the village of Harlem); the English also renamed the village "Lancaster".

+In 1663, one year prior to the English gaining control of the New Netherland colony and appointing Nicolls as governor, the Esopus Wars concluded in present-day Ulster County, New York.
+Waged over territorial disputes between the Esopus natives and Dutch settlers, the conflict left lingering tensions that Nicolls sought to pacify to prevent future hostilities.

+Ultimately, the Nicolls–Esopus Indian Treaty was ratified in 1665.
+Among the treaty’s many terms, the Esopus, “in the names of themselves and their heirs forever,” agreed to “give, grant, alienate, and confirme all their right and interest, claime or demand, to a certaine parcell of land,” including the city of Kingston and extending to present-day Kerhonkson.
+In exchange, the natives received “forty blankets, twenty pounds of powder, twenty knives, six kettles, [and] twelve barrs of lead,” as well as “three laced red coats” presented as gifts to the tribal leaders.
+Furthermore, the British and Esopus established a system of trade that included a protected trade path for the Esopus to travel unharmed and a safe house where the Esopus could stay when visiting the village.
+The treaty was respected for generations—as evidenced by records of commemorative annual gatherings attended by Esopus leaders and local residents—and it remains recognized and celebrated today by both the City of Kingston and descendants of the Esopus.